Nearly five million Britons are self-employed: should you join them and start your own business?

 2. Keep funds in reserve

 You’re going to need a cash cushion to keep you going until the money starts coming in.
 Keep at least three months’ income – enough to cover your mortgage and household expenses at least – in an easy-access savings account.
+Opening a free business bank account is another great way to track, trace and future-proof your spending.

 3. Set up a business bank account